 On the face of it there’s no inherent danger, sure at worst your local stat-obsessed self-publisher (ahem) or the marketing twat for a cash-starved Web 2.0 company could generate stats from this as a service, but they’re just going to be aggregated, right?

-But don’t forget the environment we’re living in these days, where Gov.us is taking whole US states to court to stop them forcing telcos to admit that they spied on American citizens, Gov.uk can throw you in jail if you forget your crypto key, and of course Gov.ie sez All Yore Data Are Belong To Them (sorry) and really, eVoting is cool and you can trust them with it.
+But don’t forget the environment we’re living in these days, where Gov.us is taking whole US states to court to stop them forcing telcos to admit that they spied on American citizens, Gov.uk can if you forget your crypto key, and of course Gov.ie sez All Yore Data Are Belong To Them (sorry) and really, eVoting is cool and you can trust them with it.